All Episodes

 Those are three things I'll be watching for the next couple of weeks.

-Well, I mean, it's true, because then we got the crap beaten out of us for how long?
+Well, I mean, it's true, because we got the crap beaten out of us for how long?

 And we just never let anybody and their words stop us.

-You've helped you've done an enormous service for the country, to be honest.
+You've helped, you've done an enormous service for the country, to be honest.

-Uh Larry Cudlow, uh, the president's top economic advisor.
+Larry Kudlow, the president's top economic advisor.

 We'll talk about the economy and much more straight ahead.